LOADING ...

 after all these years was overwhelming and I was hoping all the time

-that had would heal the deep wounds between my parents and me
+that had passed would heal the deep wounds between my and me

 but...
 I desperately wanted them to approve of me, to me - it was

-all I wanted.
-I hoped my success would finally prove my worthiness
+all I ever wanted.
+I hoped my success would prove my worthiness

-and they would welcome the son home.
-All I wanted was for them to
+and they would welcome the prodigal son home.
+All I wanted was for to

-be proud of me but less 50 words were spoken.
-The last four were "We
+be proud of me but less than 50 words were spoken.
+The four were "We

 no son".

 Some wounds never heal and mine had scarred me for life.
-A great star
+A star fell

 from the sky that night and with its descent left a scorched in its

-way - a great path of self-destruction before out.
+way - a great path of self-destruction burning out.
 And on this

 night the great finale is finally here.
-'Be what you wish for - it
+'Be careful what you for - it

-may come true. ' live, long live the King of Mercy.
+may come true. ' Long live, long live the of Mercy.

 Videos